 In general, the very low and very high end brands don’t have as many sales as the mid range models.
 So anything under $500 or over $2000 will not be as discounted as those treadmills in the middle of this range.
 That’s because there is a lot more competition in the $1,000-$2,000 price category, the sweet spot for home treadmills.

 So the very cheap treadmills aren’t going to get much cheaper, and the expensive brands like Life Fitness, Matrix and Precor might have an occasional sale for $500 or so off, or free installation…something along those lines.
-There are fewer great options, so those companies don’t really need to discount their treadmills too much.
+There are fewer high-end treadmill options, so those companies don’t really need to discount their treadmills too much.

 How Much Should You Spend on a New Treadmill?